 Where to find: your own network, FB specialized groups, ModelMayhem

 Plus: you don't have to worry and spend time and energy on wardrobe; you have another creative with his/her share of ideas and more experienced in fashion trends then you are

-Minus: you are loosing a lot of control and will have to go with the look you have been given.
-Some of the ideas you will think are good, will be turned down as cliche or because they don't go with the story.
+Minus: you are losing a lot of control and will have to go with the look you have been given.
+Some of the ideas you think are good, will be turned down as cliche or because they don't go with the story.
 The stylist will probably jump into the frame regularly making a model loose focus

 It's normally worth it, if you manage to find a stylist who's aesthetics you like (just as with HMUA)

-Working with network of designers.
+Working with a network of designers.

 Where to find: you need to slowly build your network over time, sources can be NotJustALable, ModelMayhem, someone your model or HMUA recommends

 Plus: you will have a lot of options, but you need a big network to have a few designers in it with matching aesthetics.
 Using couple of looks by new designer in an editorial will give you good first interaction and can be a start of productive relationships